microsoft/Uganda-Tanzania-Building-Footprints/README.md

 | [Uganda and Tanzania](https://usbuildingdata.blob.core.windows.net/tanzania-uganda-buildings/UgandaAndTanzania_2019-09-16.zip)|17,943,078|3541|
 <br>

+SS: Split table results by country because we already have that data

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a